 The Dave Clark Five playing the Tottenham Royal in early February 1964.
 The band had four early AC50s.
 The one in view is driving two speaker cabinets.

 A wide shot of the band at The Royal.
-For the Vox advert connected with the DC5's residency, which ran from 17th January to 23rd February 1964, see this page.
+For the Vox advert connected with the DC5's residency, which ran from 17th January to 23rd February 1964.
+The early advert, on this page, actually shows a T60 amplifier, rather than an AC50.

 Gerry and the Pacemakers